 #9: The Outdoor Dog Play Yard With Giant Tractor Tires

-Your golden comes back inside smelling like grass and mud, tail going absolutely wild — and honestly?
-That’s the dream.
+Your golden comes back inside smelling like grass and mud and his tail is going ABSOLUTELY wild.
+And that’s the dream.

-The tires become tunnels, jumps, and hiding spots — one feature that keeps your golden entertained, burns energy, and saves your couch from a bored, restless dog.
+Tires are tunnels, jumps and hiding spots.
+This is the one thing that keeps your golden entertained, active and saves your couch from a bored, restless dog.

-Plant low ground cover grass around the tires to keep mud minimal after rain.
+8. Plant low ground cover grass around the tires to prevent mud when it rains.

 📸 Photo credit: Instagram @thecwtchanimalhomestay